h3rald/litestore/src/admin/md/api_indexes.md

 LiteStore Indexes are special indexes used to optimize the performance of queries on JSON documents.

-> %warning%
-> JSON-only Documents Required!
->
-> Indexes can be created *only* if the entire database is composed by JSON documents.
-If not, LiteStore will return an error when attempting to create the first index.

 #### OPTIONS indexes

 Returns the allowed HTTP verbs for this resource.